rocfd/brewpitopes/README.md

 Rscript epimerger.R --abcpred ../Projects/your_project/brewpitopes/C_epixtractor/abcpred_results_extracted.csv --bepipred ../Projects/your_project/brewpitopes/C_epixtractor/abcpred_results_extracted.csv --discotope ../Projects/your_project/brewpitopes/C_epixtractor/discotope_results_extracted.csv --outdir ../Projects/your_project/brewpitoeps/D_epimerger
 ```

+Take steps 13, 14 and 15.1 if you want to predict protein topology using CCTOP.
+Otherwise, if the topology of your protein is already described and you want to add it manually go directly to step 15.2.

 13. Predict the protein topology using [CCTOP](http://cctop.enzim.ttk.mta.hu/?_=/jobs/submit) server.
       Donwload results as .xml.
       Save at ../Projects/your_project/brewpitopes/E_topology/CCTOP/cctop.xml

-14. Extract the topological domains using xml_cctop_parser.R
+14. Extract the topological domains using xml_cctop_parser.R  (ONLY IF
 ```
 Rscript xml_cctop_parser.R --xml ../Projects/your_project/brewpitopes/E_epitopology/CCTOP/cctop.xml --outdir ../Projects/your_project/brewpitopes/E_epitopology/CCTOP
 ```

 15. Label the epitopes based on their topology (intracellular, membrane or extracellular) using epitopology.R
-Using CCTOP predictions --> use epitopology_cctop.R
+15.1 Using CCTOP predictions --> use epitopology_cctop.R
 ```
 Rscript epitopology_cctop.R --input_CCTOP ../Projects/your_project/brewpitopes/E_epitopology/CCTOP/cctop_domains.csv --input_epitopes ../Projects/your_project/brewpitopes/D_epimerger/merged.csv --outdir ../Projects/your_project/brewpitopes/E_epitopology
 ```

-Using manual annotation --> use epitopology_manual.R
+15.2 Manual topology annotation --> use epitopology_manual.R.
+Add manually the starting and ending positions of your extracellular domains at --start_pos and end_pos.
 ```
 Rscript epitopology_manual.R --start_pos 1,12,22 --end_pos 8,18,28 --input_epitopes ../Projects/your_project/brewpitopes/D_epimerger/merged.csv --outdir ../Projects/your_project/brewpitopes/E_epitopology
 ```